On Being a Latter-Day Saint and a Black American: Living Now and Not in the Past

 On September 30, 1978, at the 148th Semiannual General Conference of The Church of Jesus Christ of Latter-day Saints, the following was presented by President N. Eldon Tanner, First Counselor in the First Presidency of the Church:

-Just like in my story Banned from the Truth, what happened with members of the church in the past does not take away from the rewards that Christ promises me or even those who did not get what I have!
+What happened to members of the Church in the past does not take away from the rewards that Christ promises me or even those who did not get what I have!

 Elder Hollands Counsel